 DotNet Build Action

-The DotNet Build action in Continua CI is a wrapper around the .Net Core command line tools.
-If you're having trouble using the DotNet Build action, please refer to the .NET Core Command Line Tools documentation.
+The DotNet Build action in Continua CI is a wrapper around the .NET Core / .NET command line tools.
+If you're having trouble using the DotNet Build action, please refer to the .NET CLI documentation.

-The DotNet Build action is used to build .Net Core projects. dotnet build
+The DotNet Build action is used to build .NET projects. dotnet build

 DotNet Build